Poltuu/Harpoon/README.md

 [![logo](https://github.com/Poltuu/Harpoon/blob/master/icon.png?raw=true)](logo)

+DISCLAIMER : this library is still experimental, and should not be considered production-ready until version 1.0.0.

 Harpoon provides support for sending your own WebHooks.
 The general philosophy is to let you design each step your way, while providing strong default solutions.
 The modularity lets you split the process into n microservices if you deem necessary.

-Webhooks processing and sending is located in the following nugets `Harpoon.Common` and `Harpoon.MassTransit`.
+Webhooks processing and sending is located in the nugets `Harpoon.Common` and `Harpoon.MassTransit`.
-Webhooks registrations and exposure is therefore separated in differents components, namely `Harpoon.Registrations`, `Harpoon.Registrations.EFStorage` and `Harpoon.Controllers`
+Webhooks registrations and exposure is located in the nugets `Harpoon.Registrations`, `Harpoon.Registrations.EFStorage` and `Harpoon.Controllers`

 ## General architecture and classes